close2code-palm/aioplate/README.md

 some basic examples with commentaries
  - Run `gen` to get the template according to the plate.py

+You can see example of generated template in examples folder in repo

 ### Development path:
  - add pyproject.toml with linting
  - add structure parsing(loading done already)